More than 2 million self-employed people have made claims for the Self-Employment Income Support Scheme (SEISS).

 Advisors will need to help claimants to make sense of the surplus earnings regulations for the forseeable future, particularly given that there is a further block payment of SEISS is scheduled for August.

 How to calculate the impact of surplus earnings in under 5 minutes

-To help advisors give the best advice to clients facing surplus earnings we have added functionality to our award-winning Benefit and Budgeting Calculator that incorporates the impact of surplus earnings into an at-a-glance calendar of Universal Credit payments.
+To help advisors give the best advice to clients facing surplus earnings we have added functionality to our award-winning Better Off Calculator that incorporates the impact of surplus earnings into an at-a-glance calendar of Universal Credit payments.

 This makes it easy to see the combined impact of ongoing regular income, projected irregular earnings, and the surplus earnings provision, on a claimant’s Universal Credit award – all in one place.
 In addition, a message also gives information about the level at which earnings will trigger surplus earnings regulations.

-Watch the short video by Duncan Hatfield, Policy and Operations Analyst, to see how the Benefit and Budgeting Calculator can be used to simplify the impact of surplus earnings.
+Watch the short video by Duncan Hatfield, Policy and Operations Analyst, to see how the Better Off Calculator can be used to simplify the impact of surplus earnings.

 Two recommendations for how the surplus earnings rules could work in the future

 The re-emergence of the surplus earnings regulations in response to COVID-19 payments has provided a couple of useful indicators on how these regulations could work in the future: